David F. Guertin, Jr.

 In 1998, David co-founded Bristol Marine with an investor purchasing the former Bristol Yachts boatyard, manufacturing facilities and intellectual properties, from state receivership.
 As Vice President, David was responsible for investor relations, a multimillion dollar real estate rehabilitation project, rental operations, and the marketing and advertising for the new Bristol Marine boatyard and marina.

-David returned to the nonprofit community as Director of Development at Battleship Cove, the largest collection of historic naval ships in the country, where he was responsible for reviving its annual giving, capital improvements program, and assuming the management of the overall marketing and advertising for this naval history museum and veterans memorial.
+David returned to the nonprofit sector as Director of Development at Battleship Cove, the largest collection of historic naval ships in the country, where he was responsible for reviving its annual giving, capital improvements program, and assuming the management of the overall marketing and advertising for this naval history museum and veterans memorial.
 With national spokespeople, Emily and Dominic DiMaggio, David created the annual Victory at Sea 12-Meter Regatta and Gala into a high profile fundraising event.
 In collaboration with the Education Director and Raytheon Integrated Defense Systems, David co-designed and administered the RITE Program (Raytheon Inspiring Technology Education), an initiative that earned this Raytheon division a Jade Award for community service.
 He also facilitated the establishment of the Battleship Cove Community Boating Program for Fall River's underprivileged youth.

 As part of his commitment to conservation, David became the Development Director for the Aquidneck Land Trust (representing Portsmouth, Middletown, and Newport, RI), a nationally-respected land preservation organization.
 Responsible for both a multi-faceted annual giving program and co-managing a $20 million Campaign for Living Land, David restructured his development staff, managed a record-breaking annual appeal, launched the organization's planned giving program, and secured funds for the campaign's land acquisition projects to include the Sakonnet Greenway Trail.